 Preventive management of the oak processionary with boiling water

 Boiling water is also very effective means of preventive management.
 Pouring boiling water into nests full of caterpillars, skins, faeces and hair triggers a transformation into a dark-coloured goo.
 Dealing with the egg later in the year prevents the caterpillars from attacking whole oak trees and spares people and animals a world of pain.
 Attacking the caterpillars only is not enough – pour boiling water over the eggs too!

 Combating the oak processionary with hot water units

 Hot water units from Empas can help local authorities and green contractors to manage the oak processionary with boiling water.
 We have recently completed testing of a wide range of machines that allow you to effectively ‘boil’ the caterpillars.
-The results of the tests speak for themselves – not one single caterpillar managed to survive being drenched in water heated to around 100°C. Are you looking to rid yourself of the oak processionary?
+The results of the tests speak for themselves – not one single caterpillar managed to survive being drenched in water heated to around 100°C. The use of boiling water is not harmful to the trees, according to the research results of the German company Martin Maschinen Vertrieb.
+In addition, the other life in the tree stays unaffected.
+Are you looking to rid yourself of the oak processionary?
 No need to look further – please get in touch to discuss the options.